 - Mugglestone: Named for muggles?
 We’re not sure, but it sure is pretty!

-- Dragonstone: A stone that carries the archetypal, fiery energy of the Dragon as a totem
+- Dragonstone: A stone that carries the fiery energy of the Dragon as an archetype

 - Merlinite: Named for the greatest of the muggle-known Wizards, Merlin